yt-dlp/yt-dlp/README.md

 **Note**: In either platform, `devscripts/update-version.py` can be used to automatically update the version number

-You can also fork the project on github and push it to a release branch in your fork for the [build workflow](https://github.com/yt-dlp/yt-dlp/blob/master/.github/workflows/build.yml) to automatically make a release for you
+You can also fork the project on github and run your fork's [build workflow](.github/workflows/build.yml) to automatically build a release

 # USAGE AND OPTIONS